Technology Brother Elegy

 Third, accelerate technology.
 Re-regulate crypto, AI, nuclear, and biotech.

 Fourth, invest in human capital.
 Recruit talented immigrants.
-Don't let anyone come in illegal.
+Don't let anyone come in illegally.
 Rid toxins from everything.
-Make cities safe by punishing criminals hard.
+Make cities safe by punishing criminals.
 Deflate identity politics when it undermines meritocracy.
 Make things beautiful.

 Rivalry

 It's not that tech loves Trump the man.
 Talking about his character is like fighting the last war.
 Rather, tech found someone who hates those who hate them as much as they do and has the fire to win.
-To quote Henry Kissinger: "Trump's one of those figures in history who appears from time to time to mark the end of an era and to force it to give up its pretences.
-It doesn't necessarily mean that he knows this."
+Trump is, in Kissinger's words, "one of those figures in history who appears from time to time to mark the end of an era and to force it to give up its pretences."

 Power will transfer.
-The Establishment effectively managed the rise of its rival elites on the West Coast since the new millenium—Gates spent the '00s ingratiating himself with the Davos set and Zuckerberg spent the '10s apologizing to The Times—but then the Pandemic cut down its credibility and shot steriods into the tech sector's economics and now the rivalry's explicit.
+The Establishment managed the rise of its rival elites on the West Coast since the new millenium successfully.
+Gates spent the '00s ingratiating himself with the Davos set and Zuckerberg spent the '10s apologizing to The Times.
+But then the Pandemic cut down the Establishment's credibility and shot steriods into the tech sector's economics and now the rivalry's explicit.
 History's turned on the last man.